swardi/getting-started-with-terraform/README.md

-# getting-started-with-terraform
-Getting started with Terraform
+# Getting started with Terraform

 # What is Terraform

 Terraform code is written in a declarative language called HCL (HashiCorp Configuration Language).
 The HCL code goes into files with extension .tf.
 So far terraform doesn't support arrangemnet of code into folders.
 So all your .ts files go directly in the root level folder.
+The general syntax of terraform resource is:

+resource "PROVIDER_TYPE" "NAME" {
+  [CONFIG ...]
+}

+We will discuss later, what is a resource and what this syntax mean.
+Here I have added it to demonstrate that how declarative the language is.

 # Which cloud
 It supports multiple cloud providers like